-In certain sectors, the selling of more than one brand from a single site may be difficult, in which case a foreclosure problem can better be remedied by limiting the effective duration of contracts.
+In certain sectors, the selling of more than one brand from a single site may be difficult, in which case a foreclosure problem can better be remedied by limiting the duration of contracts.

-Where appreciable anti-competitive effects are established, the question of a possible exemption under Article 101(3) arises.
-For non-compete obligations, the efficiencies described in points (b) (free riding between suppliers), (e), (f) (hold-up problems) and (i) (capital market imperfections) of paragraph (14) of these Guidelines, may be particularly relevant.
+Where single branding produces appreciable restrictive effects, it is necessary to asses whether the agreement generates efficiencies that fulfil the conditions of Article 101(3) of the Treaty.
+For non-compete obligations, the efficiencies described in paragraph (16), point (b) (free riding between suppliers), points (e) and (f) (hold-up problems) and point (i) (capital market imperfections), may be particularly relevant.

-In the case of an efficiency as described in paragraphs (14)(b), (14)(e) and (14)(i) of these Guidelines, quantity forcing on the buyer could possibly be a less restrictive alternative.
-A non-compete obligation may be the only viable way to achieve an efficiency as described in paragraph (14)(f) of these Guidelines, (hold-up problem related to the transfer of know-how).
+As regards the efficiencies described in paragraph (16), points (b), (e) and (i), it is possible that quantity forcing on the buyer may be a less restrictive alternative.
+Conversely, a non-compete obligation may be the only viable means to achieve the efficiency described in paragraph (16), point (f) (hold-up problem related to the transfer of know-how).

-In the case of a relationship-specific investment made by the supplier (see paragraph (14)(e) of these Guidelines), a non-compete or quantity forcing agreement for the period of depreciation of the investment will in general fulfil the conditions of Article 101(3).
+In the case of a relationship-specific investment made by the supplier, as described in paragraph (16), point (e), a non-compete or quantity forcing obligation for the period of depreciation of the investment will, in general, fulfil the conditions of Article 101(3) of the Treaty.
 In the case of high relationship-specific investments, a non-compete obligation exceeding five years may be justified.
-A relationship-specific investment could, for instance, be the installation or adaptation of equipment by the supplier when this equipment can be used afterwards only to produce components for a particular buyer.
-General or market-specific investments in (extra) capacity are normally not relationship-specific investments.
-However, where a supplier creates new capacity specifically linked to the operations of a particular buyer, for instance a company producing metal cans which creates new capacity to produce cans on the premises of or next to the canning facility of a food producer, this new capacity may only be economically viable when producing for this particular customer, in which case the investment would be considered to be relationship-specific.
+A relationship-specific investment could, for instance, be the installation or adaptation of equipment by the supplier when that equipment can be used afterwards only to produce components for a particular buyer.
+General or market-specific investments in (extra) capacity are generally not relationship-specific investments.
+However, where a supplier creates new capacity specifically linked to the operations of a particular buyer, for instance a company producing metal cans which creates new capacity to produce cans in or next to the canning factory of a food producer, that new capacity may only be economically viable when producing for that particular customer, in which case the investment would be considered to be relationship-specific.